patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 - How can you debug the model in the original environment of the repo?
 Do you have to set `print` statements or can you work with an interactive debugger like `ipdb`?

-It is very important that before you start opening a PR in 🤗Transformers that you are able to **efficiently** debug code in the original repository!
-This means that you should be able to run a forward pass and print out the actual values of the output of a layer. *I.e* you are able to load a pre-trained model, pass an input vector of token ids, *i.e.* `input_ids = [0, 1, 4, 5, ...]` to the model's forward function and you are able to print out the intermediate outputs of - let's say - the first self-attention layer that could look something like this:
+It is very important that before you start opening a PR in 🤗Transformers that you can **efficiently** debug code in the original repository!
+This means that you should be able to run a forward pass and print out the actual values of the output of a layer. *I.e* you can load a pre-trained model, pass an input vector of token ids, *i.e.* `input_ids = [0, 1, 4, 5, ...]` to the model's forward function and you can print out the intermediate outputs of - let's say - the first self-attention layer that could look something like this:

 ```bash